Octavius-Dante/Tetra-Proxima/CAPM-DAY-4/Readme.md

 - To avoid this we have an <b>adapter</b> which will use v2 version as v4
 - SAP provided this adpters as node module (goto npm site : https://www.npmjs.com/search?q=odata-v2-adapter)
 - Search for odata-v2-adapter (pick the proxy one)
+- install the adapter using command
+- create JS file is (srv) directory (./srv/server.js:) and copy the contents

 </br>
 </br>